4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 For a [multi-style](properties_Text.md#multi-style) text type [input](input_overview.md), in addition to standard editing commands, the context menu provides the following commands:
 - **Fonts...**: displays the font system dialog box
 - **Recent fonts**: displays the names of recent fonts selected during the session.
 The list can store up to 10 fonts (beyond that, the last font used replaces the oldest).
-By default, this list is empty and the option is not displayed.
+Por defecto, esta lista está vacía y la opción no se muestra.
 You can manage this list using the `SET RECENT FONTS` and `FONT LIST` commands.
 - commands for supported style modifications: font, size, style, color and background color.
 When the user modifies a style attribute via this pop-up menu, 4D generates the `On After Edit` form event.

 For a [Web Area](webArea_overview.md), the contents of the menu depend of the rendering engine of the platform.
 It is possible to control access to the context menu via the [`WA SET PREFERENCE`](https://doc.4d.com/4Dv17R6/4D/17-R6/WA-SET-PREFERENCE.301-4310780.en.html) command.